Caleb Pressley

 Caleb Pressley (born November 13, 1992) is an American blogger, podcaster, and interviewer for the sports and pop culture blog Barstool Sports.
 In college, Pressley was a walk-on quarterback on the North Carolina Tar Heels football team.
 He hosts the Sundae Conversations series on the Sundae Conversation YouTube channel.

 Early life and education

 Pressley was born to Bill and Heather Lee Pressley – his father was a race car driver.
 His uncle Robert and cousin Coleman are former NASCAR drivers.

 Pressley attended A. C. Reynolds High School in his hometown of Asheville, North Carolina, where he played American football as quarterback for four years.
-He attended the same high school as Chicago Bears head coach Ben Johnson and country music singers Luke Combs and Chase Rice.
-He also played basketball and ran track and field for three years.
+He also played basketball and ran track and field for four years.
 In football, Pressley guided his team to the North Carolina 4A state championship in 2009, where he was named the game's MVP.
 He was voted as First-team All-WNC in 2009 and All-Conference in 2010.
 In total, he passed for 4,385 yards, 39 touchdowns and ran for 1,414 yards and 22 touchdowns during his high school career.